 In no particular order, lets consider each sense that needs to be accommodated.

-To combat restricted vision you need big plants with vibrant flowers, plants that make an impression both physically or visually.
+To combat restricted vision you need big plants with vibrant flowers, plants that make an impression both physically and visually.

 Sunflowers (Helianthus) are an obvious choice with their large bold, normally yellow, flower heads and broad leaves.
 Hollyhocks (Alcea) such as 'Summer Carnival' and 'Chater's Double' can grow to 6-8ft packed with colourful rosette blooms.